tim-reslv/zabbix-excel-report/README.md

 ### What is this repository for? ###

-Get history and trend data via Zabbix api and generate Excel report Tested in Zabbix 4.4
+Get history and trend data via Zabbix api and generate Excel report.

+Tested in Zabbix 4.4

 Replace ApiUrl, user and password before run the script.